giovalgas/RoamPlugin/README.md

   </tr>
  </table>

-Although this was made with the intent of adding it to my portfolio I fully intent to keep updating.
+Although this was made with the intent of adding it to my portfolio I fully intent to keep fixing bugs.

 Features:
 * Vault support.